GSA/wp2030-microsite/pages/offerings/fast-track-space.md

 ![A floor plan layout diagram of a large office space.
 In the center are four huddle rooms, three offices, a copy room, a quiet room, a storage room, two conference rooms, and four focus rooms.
 Surrounding this inner center area, there are many workspaces, an IT room, two huddle rooms, a conference room, and a break room.]({{ '/assets/img/fast-track-model-c.jpg' | url }})

+### Model Plus

-Model Plus for a minimum of nine people, including one private office.
+This model is for a minimum of nine people, including one private office.
 The 1,500-square-foot space also includes:

 * Two huddle rooms for up to five people.
 * Two meeting tables for up to four people.